Elon Musk selling techno track he produced about NFTs as an NFT

 HISTORIC TWEET BY JACK DORSEY HITS $2.5M IN DIGITAL AUCTION

-The NFT track comes following the release of Musk's electronic dance music track called "Don't Doubt ur Vibe" on Spotify earlier this year.
+The NFT track comes following the release of Musk's electronic dance music track called "Don't Doubt ur Vibe" on Spotify last year.
 Musk also released a song called RIP Harambe in 2019 about the Cincinatti Zoo gorilla of the same name, who was killed in 2016 after a 3-year-old boy climbed into its enclosure.
 Musk released the tracks under the name Emo G Records.

 Musk acknowledged that he was a "supporter of bitcoin" when asked about his thoughts on cryptocurrencies during a live-streamed interview on the popular audio chat app Club House on Feb.1.